 Let us study some important key differences between Mainframe and Server:

 The mainframe is used in high volume data-crunching applications, Batch processing, OLTP applications, enterprise-wide deployments (ERP).
-Ideal for banking application which deals more number-crunching as well as high traffic of transactions and back end processing for Digital applications.
-High level of transaction integrity is maintained in mainframe applications by ensuring all the transactions are committed properly and all the tables are updated correctly.
+Ideal for banking application which deals more number-crunching and high traffic of transactions and back end processing for Digital applications.
+A high level of transaction integrity is maintained in mainframe applications by ensuring all the transactions are committed properly, and all the tables are updated correctly.
 Consistency of data is paramount in applications where trillions of transactions and terabytes of data are handled.
 The server focuses more on the service it does for the clients’ machines connected to it rather than the number crunching and transaction processing.
 Multiple servers doing different functions share the workload.
 Web applications hosting, File hosting, DNS hosting, application hosting, HTTP services to manage user calls, Internet services are major workloads for the server.

-Mainframe are identified by a class of hardware and they are branded as IBM Z series Z14, Z15 and IBM 1401, system/360, IBM 4341, etc. The mainframe computer is specified by its number-crunching power and data handling ability.
-The server is identified by the software loaded in it and the typical service that software is capable of doing.
-Hardware is not a major indicator in the server and a machine with the low-end specification is sufficient to function as a Server.
-Service is always tagged in the identity of a server like Application server, Database server, and Proxy server.
+A class of hardware identifies a mainframe, and they are branded as IBM Z series Z14, Z15 and IBM 1401, system/360, IBM 4341, etc. The mainframe computer is specified by its number-crunching power and data handling ability.
+The server is identified by the software loaded in it and the typical service that the software can do.
+Hardware is not a major indicator in the server, and a machine with the low-end specification is sufficient to function as a Server.
+Service is always tagged in a server’s identity like Application server, Database server, and Proxy server.

-The mainframe is rugged in performance even in extreme conditions like one of the components is overloaded.
-The performance of the mainframe is steady even if the memory is 80% full or processor is loaded more.
-A lot of redundant features and no single point of failure features are well factored in mainframe design and making it a robust machine.
+The mainframe is rugged in performance even in extreme conditions, as one of the components is overloaded.
+The mainframe’s performance is steady even if the memory is 80% full or the processor is loaded more.
+Many redundant features and no single point of failure features are well factored in mainframe design and making it a robust machine.
 Server performance will get impacted if any of the components are overloaded beyond an extent.
-Since these servers of commodity class new servers can be added to the existing servers and power can be augmented.
-Additional servers can be kept as stand bye to take care of failures and automatic switching can be done easily as User data is kept out of these servers and stored in external storage.
+Since these servers of commodity class, new servers can be added to the existing servers, and power can be augmented.
+Additional servers can be kept as standby to take care of failures, and automatic switching can be done easily as User data is kept out of these servers and stored in external storage.
 External storage has its own redundancies to manage failures.

-Mainframe Components of mainframe computers are interconnected through high-speed channels and there is a separate subsystem to manage internal input/output operations.
-This high-speed communication contributes to overall improvement in the performance of mainframe computers.
-Server Communication speed is limited to the speed of the network it is connected to be it LAN or WAN or the Internet.
+Mainframe Components of mainframe computers are interconnected through high-speed channels, and there is a separate subsystem to manage internal input/output operations.
+This high-speed communication contributes to an overall improvement in the performance of mainframe computers.
+Server Communication speed is limited to the speed of the network it is connected to, be it LAN or WAN or the Internet.

 Comparison Table of Mainframe vs Server